 NetSpot for macOS offers signal-to-noise ratio, noise level, signal level, quantity of access points, and signal-to-interference ratio visualizations.
 NetSpot for Windows offers signal level, quantity of access points, and signal-to-interference ratio visualizations.

-Also NetSpot offers other active scanning and troubleshooting features.
-There are 3 additional Active Scanning visualizations and 6 additional Troubleshooting visualizations.
+Also NetSpot offers additional visualizations, and active scanning and troubleshooting features.
+There are 2 additional noise level and quantity of access points visualizations, 3 Active Scanning visualizations and 6 additional Troubleshooting visualizations.

 NetSpot is an excellent WLAN mapper that allows you to upload a map of your network area (or draw it if needed with NetSpot's handy tools).
 As you are carrying your laptop around your area you are filling up your map with precise measurements.
 As a result, you are getting a visual heatmap of your network for efficient analysis and troubleshooting.

-NetSpot is available for macOS, Windows, and Android.
-The iOS version is coming shortly.
+NetSpot is available for macOS, Windows, Android and iOS .